pranavchavda/blog/content/how-the-shape-of-a-cup-or-glass-affects-coffees-taste/index.md

 sluge ="shape-of-a-cup"
 summary = "New startups have come up recently that have launched uniquely shaped coffee glasses.
 These offerings from companies like Kruve and Icosa brewhouse claim they enhance the taste of your coffee.
-Let's investigate." tags = ["coffee-cup", "coffee-taste", "environment"] title = "How the Shape of a Cup or Glass Affects Coffees Taste"
+Let's investigate." tags = ["coffee-cup", "coffee-taste", "environment"] title = "How the Shape of a Cup or Glass Affects The Taste of Your Coffee"

 +++

-New startups have come up recently that have launched uniquely shaped coffee glasses.
-These offerings from companies like Kruve and Icosa brewhouse claim they enhance the taste of your coffee.
+Offerings from companies like Kruve and Icosa brewhouse claim they enhance the taste of your coffee.
 Let's investigate.

 ## It is well-known that the shape of a glass affects the taste of a drink in it.
 Connoisseur of wines and spirits have long known that the shape of a glass can enhance the taste and sometimes even change it.
 It is fair to assume that this equally applies to coffee.